 One of the best things about a Barbour wax jacket is that the wax coating can be reapplied as it wears over time.
 Re-waxing restores the jacket's water-resistant properties and refreshes its appearance.
 This guide provides a step-by-step process for re-waxing at home, along with an explanation of the different types of Barbour wax available to help you choose the right one.

-We also have a more general guide to caring for your Barbour Jacket.
-With lots of advice, tips and care
+We also have a more general guide to caring for your Barbour jacket, with more advice and practical care tips.

 Table of Contents